Capability Model

 Why the Economics Now Match the Architecture

 Historically, the “AND” conversation stalled at procurement: separate billing for Copilot Studio and Foundry forced teams into premature “OR” decisions driven by budget silos rather than architecture fit.
 The Microsoft Agent Pre-Purchase Plan (P3) removes that friction.
-Organizations purchase Agent Commit Units (ACUs) in a single pool that pays down both Copilot Credit and Microsoft Foundry usage—one contract, one meter, flexible allocation across layers.
+Organizations purchase Agent Commit Units (ACUs) in a single pool that pays down both Copilot Credit and Microsoft Foundry usage.
+One contract, one meter, flexible allocation across layers.
 This is Microsoft financially codifying the “Better Together” architecture: build in Foundry, orchestrate in Studio, deploy to M365, and let a unified budget follow the workload.
 See Agent Pre-Purchase Plan.

 Next: Decision Framework - Apply BXT and critical questions to shortlist technologies